fstarnaud/ozp-documentation-wiki/Iteration-26.md

 ## Iteration Goals:
-* Design and planning discussions for post IOB features
+* Gather feedback from users post IOB
+* Document and fix bugs
+* Recommendation for OZP backends tech stack and approval to implement

 ### NC / HUD
 *